Vyral/kati-spaniak/_posts/2019-09-23-selling-in-the-fall-market-vs--the-spring.md

 **That is totally wrong**, and today I’ll explain why.

 People buy and sell homes all year long; it’s not like nobody buys or sells in the fall and winter\!
-Mind you, the market is seasonal and tends to slow down, so while there aren’t as many people look for houses, there’s also not as much inventory—that means less competition for you.
+Mind you, the market is seasonal and tends to slow down, so while there aren’t as many people looking for houses, there’s also not as much inventory—that means less competition for you.

 When you have one of the only two Colonial homes in your school district, for example, and a buyer has to move soon, that means yours is one of the two homes that that buyer will choose from.